Bouvel Investment Partners LLC Purchases 553 Shares of Marriott International, Inc. (NASDAQ:MAR)

 Shares of MAR stock traded down $1.39 during mid-day trading on Tuesday, hitting $154.29.
 The stock had a trading volume of 10,945 shares, compared to its average volume of 2,232,634.
 Marriott International, Inc. has a 12-month low of $115.50 and a 12-month high of $171.68.
 The firm has a market capitalization of $50.25 billion, a P/E ratio of 109.63 and a beta of 1.75.
 The firm’s 50-day moving average is $153.31 and its two-hundred day moving average is $144.61.
 The company has a debt-to-equity ratio of 10.09, a current ratio of 0.50 and a quick ratio of 0.50.

 Several research firms have recently weighed in on MAR.
-Morgan Stanley boosted their target price on Marriott International from $145.00 to $154.00 and gave the company an “equal weight” rating in a research report on Thursday, November 4th.
-Jefferies Financial Group upped their price objective on Marriott International from $171.00 to $178.00 and gave the company a “buy” rating in a research report on Friday, October 1st.
-TheStreet raised Marriott International from a “c” rating to a “b-” rating in a research report on Wednesday, September 29th.
+Loop Capital began coverage on Marriott International in a research report on Wednesday, October 13th.
+They set a “hold” rating and a $150.00 target price on the stock.
 BMO Capital Markets upped their price objective on Marriott International from $140.00 to $145.00 and gave the company a “market perform” rating in a research report on Wednesday, August 4th.
-Finally, Stifel Nicolaus upped their price objective on Marriott International from $140.00 to $155.00 and gave the company a “hold” rating in a research report on Wednesday, November 3rd.
+Wells Fargo & Company upped their price objective on Marriott International from $171.00 to $185.00 and gave the company an “overweight” rating in a research report on Monday, November 8th.
+Stifel Nicolaus upped their price objective on Marriott International from $140.00 to $155.00 and gave the company a “hold” rating in a research report on Wednesday, November 3rd.
+Finally, TheStreet raised Marriott International from a “c” rating to a “b-” rating in a research report on Wednesday, September 29th.
 Seven equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat, Marriott International presently has an average rating of “Buy” and an average target price of $149.73.

 About Marriott International